|

 from Madagascar.
 The polished sphere has nice Red, Brown, Orange and Tan

-colors and shows the different grains of the wood as well as several
+colors and shows the different grains of the wood all in a fabulous design.
+It measures

 has been hand polished.